ankicommunity/anki-sync-server-rs/docs/CONTAINER.md

 # Containers

 This file contains:
-1. how to run container from built image
+1. how to run binary from built image
 2. How to use container to build binary
 3. How to run binary in a container

 In this manual we will use `podman` command for containers creation/management but it can seamlessly be replaced with `docker` every time it is used.

 The `Containerfile` at the root of the repository controls the build process.
-## pull image from hub and run in a container
+## Pull image from hub and run in container
 1. pull image
 ```
 docker pull ankicommunity/anki-sync-server-rs:latest